What is “Immunity Debt”?

 Immune-evading tricks

-Every pathogen has a range of tricks to moderate the immune response a human host mounts against them.
-It’s worth noting this because it’s a major factor in why we are not always sick – because we are always being exposed to pathogens.
+Every pathogen has a range of tricks to moderate the immune response a human host mounts against it.
+It’s worth noting this because it’s a major factor in why we are not always sick, as we are always being exposed to pathogens.

-Some exceptions are particularly nasty – like HIV and its ability to actually make us immune-deficient.
+Some exceptions are particularly nasty – like HIV and its ability to actually make us truly immunodeficient.
 Or the Measles virus, which can take away our immune memory of past infections, resetting our immune clock.
-Others, like the herpesvirus es stay with us for life, hiding sway from being cleared out and popping back up when the right triggers are pulled.
+Others, like the herpesviruses, stay with us for life, hiding away from being cleared out and popping back up when the right triggers are pulled.

 Apart from some exceptions, though, with a big enough dose, or an underlying issue that increases your risk, most of the pathogens being discussed in this post can be defeated or tempered by our immunity.